nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 The following terms are used in this guide:

-* External memory (extmem) service - IPC service allowing the secure domain to use the application domain as a proxy when accessing external memory.
+* External memory (extmem) service - IPC service allowing the Secure Domain to use the application domain as a proxy when accessing external memory.

 * Companion image - Application domain firmware implementing the extmem service and external memory driver.
-  The IPC service allows the secure domain to access the external memory.
+  The IPC service allows the Secure Domain to access the external memory.

 Overview of external memory in SUIT firmware updates
 ****************************************************